 Family is not necessarily about being biologically related.
 Family isn’t always blood.
 In the end, it truly doesn’t matter whether you share the same mother, father or extended family.
 As you get older, you choose your family.
-Some of those people may be biological or not.
+Some of those people may be biological relatives or not.
 Some of them may be people you grew up with or not.
 Some of them may be a family that you were married or adopted into or not.
+Some of them may be people you met as childhood friends or older adults.
 Family is fluid, family is chosen.

 Family should be the people who know you and choose you, just as you choose them.
 Appreciate what and who you have in your life, regardless of distance or time or title.
 A chosen family is made up of all the people that are truly family to you.
 This is a good thing.
 It is a powerful thing.
+It is an ongoing process.
 And it will help you go the distance.